mantidproject/mantid/docs/source/interfaces/isis_sans/Sum Runs.rst

 .. _Run_Summation:

-The Run Summation tab is used to perform addition of two or more run files, saving the output to a single file.
+The Add Runs page provides a simple tool for adding similar runs (usually of short duration) together.
 The user builds a list of multiple histogram or event files (but not mixed) before pressing the sum button to produce a single output file in the mantid output directory.

+The resulting 'add file' is then the equivalent of having measured one run for an extended period.
+The final add file is named after the first run number that is entered.

 Runs To Sum
 ^^^^^^^^^^^^